smartanthill/smartanthill2_0/docs/design-documents/protocols/smartanthill-protocol-stack.rst

 Encoded-Int<max=>
 ^^^^^^^^^^^^^^^^^

 Wherever SmartAnthill specification mentions Encoded-Int, it MUST specify it in the form of Encoded-Int<max=...>. "max=" parameter specifies maximum number of bytes which can appear in this place.
 For example, Encoded-Int<max=2> specifies that maximum two bytes of Encoded-Int can appear at the specified place, and therefore than values over 16511 cannot be encoded.
 It also implies that the result of such Encoded-Int<max=2> always fits into 2 bytes (for example, into uint16_t).
+The high bit of the last possible byte of Encoded-Int is always 0; this ensures an option for an easy expansion in the future.

 Currently supported values of "max=" parameter are from 1 to 8.